i-maslennikov/nuclear-river-validation-rules/docs/en/design-overview/README.md

 First of all, it's important to know that it's control flow consists at least of two parts/stages - _primary_ and _final_.
 These terms also come from the [NuClear.Operations* libraries](../dependencies/nuclear-operations-libraries.md) used for extenal events processing.

 Main things we need to understand here are:
-* The _primary_ stage used for for extenal events receiving and processing.
+* The _primary_ stage used for extenal events receiving and processing.
 The main goal here is to sync [_facts storage_](../terms.md) with storage of the source system and generate events to be processed on the next stage
 * The _final_ stage is responsible for receiving and processing of events comes from the _primary_ stage to construct [aggregates](../terms.md) using _facts storage_

 In fact, these stages can be perceived as [ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load)-pipeline.
 We extract data at _primary_ stage and then transform and load data at _final_ stage.